wp-plugins/nextgen-facebook/readme.txt

 1. NextGEN Facebook OG - The Settings Page

 == Changelog ==

+= Version 3.5 =
+* Added reading of correct/accurate width and height information for NGG cached images.

 = Version 3.4 =
 * Added a test for the existence of `curl_init()` function before shortening URLs for twitter.